 Some of the warning signs that may lead to suicide include withdrawal from normal activities, increased irritability, prolonged sadness and hopelessness (lasting two weeks or longer), and verbalization of suicidal thoughts.

-“If a loved one has talked about taking their own life, it should be taken very seriously,” says Marissa Leslie, M.D., medical director at Adventist HealthCare Behavioral Health & Wellness Services in Rockville.
+“If a loved one has talked about taking their own life, it should be taken very seriously,” says Marissa Leslie, MD, medical director of mental health services at Adventist HealthCare Shady Grove Medical Center in Rockville.
 “Early intervention and treatment can help save a life.”

 Dr. Leslie provides the following tips on caring for yourself and supporting loved ones in need: